Cross-Contract Calls

 Callbacks only have access to the result of the last function in a batch call

-Multiple Functions: Different Contracts
+Calling Multiple Functions on Different Contracts

 You can also call multiple functions in different contracts.
 These functions will be executed in parallel, and do not impact each other.
 This means that, if one fails, the others will execute, and NOT be reverted.